 In June 1999, Enron entered into a series of transactions involving a third party and the Related Party.
 The effect of the transactions was (i) Enron and the third-party amended certain forward contracts to purchase shares of Enron common stock, resulting in Enron having forward contracts to purchase Enron common shares at the market price on that day, (ii) the Related Party received 6.8 million shares of Enron common stock subject to certain restrictions and (iii) Enron received a note receivable, which was repaid in December 1999, and certain financial instruments hedging an investment held by Enron.
 Enron recorded the assets received and equity issued at estimated fair value.
-In connection with the transactions, the Related Party agreed that the Enron officer would have no pecuniary interest in such Enron common shares and would be restricted from voting on matters related to such shares.
+In connection with the transactions, the Related Party agreed that the senior officer of Enron would have no pecuniary interest in such Enron common shares and would be restricted from voting on matters related to such shares.
 In March 2000, Enron and the Related Party entered into an agreement to terminate certain financial instruments that had been entered into during 1999.
 In connection with this agreement, Enron received approximately 3.1 million shares of Enron common stock held by the Related Party.
 A put option, which was originally entered into in the first quarter of 2000 and gave the Related Party the right to sell shares of Enron common stock to Enron at a strike price of $71.31 per share, was terminated under this agreement.
 In return, Enron paid approximately $26.8 million to the Related Party.
 The agreement closed in April 2000.
 Additionally, in the first quarter of 2000, Enron advanced to the Related Party $10 million, at a market rate of interest, which was repaid in April 2000.

 In 2000, Enron sold a portion of its excess dark fiber inventory to the Related Party in exchange for $30 million cash and a $70 million note receivable that matures in seven years and bears a market rate of interest.
 Enron recognized gross margin of $53 million on the sale.

-In 2000 and 1999, the Related Party acquired approximately $95 and $371 million, respectively, of merchant assets and investments and other assets from Enron.
+In 2000 and 1999, the Related Party acquired approximately $145 million and $371 million, respectively, of merchant assets and investments and other assets from Enron.
+The 2000 amount includes $50 million related to the purchase of warrants in The New Power Company.
 Enron recognized pre-tax gains of approximately $16 million in 1999.
 In 1999, the Related Party, entered into an agreement to acquire Enron’s interests in an unconsolidated equity affiliate for approximately $34 million.

-In 2000 and 1999, Whitewing acquired approximately $1.2 billion and $192 million, respectively, of merchant investments and other assets from Enron.
-Enron recognized no gains or losses in connection with these transactions.
+In 2000, Enron and the Related Party formed certain partnerships.
+Enron contributed assets and the Related Party contributed $17.5 million in cash.
+Subsequently, Enron sold a portion of its interests in the partnership.

-At December 31, 2000, JEDI held approximately 12 million shares of Enron Corp. common stock.
-The value of the Enron Corp. common stock has been hedged.
-In addition, an officer of Enron has invested in the limited partner of JEDI and from time to time acts as agent on behalf of the limited partner’s management.
+Enron issued a put option to a trust which the Related Party and Whitewing holds equity and debt interests.
+At December 31, 2000, the fair value of the put option was a $36 million loss to Enron.

 Management believes that the terms of the transactions with related parties were reasonable and are representative of terms that would be negotiated with unrelated third parties.